 There are plenty of ways that kids can start to save their money, and they all involve either earning more or spending less.
-Get tweens and teens started with one of these five ways to save money for a rainy day or for bigger purchases they have their eye on.
+Get your children started with one of these five ways to save money for a rainy day or for bigger purchases they have their eye on.

 1. Use the “pay yourself first” technique

 Most people pay bills and other necessities first, splurge a little and then attempt to save what’s left over.
 But let your kids know that there’s a better way.
 The “pay yourself first” technique involves saving a certain amount of the total (say, 20 per cent) and then paying for necessities.
 If there’s any money left, that’s when they can treat themselves.

-Though this technique is often used by people who have a steady paycheque, it’s something that kids can practise with their allowance or money from part-time jobs.
+Though this technique is often used by people who have a steady paycheque, it’s something that kids can practise with their allowance or money from part-time and summer jobs.
 With the Mydoh app, parents can quickly and easily set up a weekly allowance payment that is deposited on the same day each week, like a real-life payday.

 2. Find easy spending trade-offs

 A good habit for parents and kids alike to get into is analyzing purchases before opening their wallets.
-Encourage your tween or teen to ask themself these three questions:
+Encourage your child to ask themself these three questions:

 a.
 Do I need this item?